-The VDB broadcasts the GBAS signal throughout the GBAS coverage area to avionics in GBAS-equipped aircraft.
-The GBAS reference receivers independently measure GPS satellite pseudo-range and carrier phase and generate differential carrier-smoothed-code corrections that are eventually broadcast to the user via a 31.5 kbps VHF data broadcast (in the 108 - 118 MHz band) that also includes safety and approach geometry information.
-Aircraft landing at a GBAS-equipped airport will be able to perform precision approach operations to at least Category I weather minima.
-The GBAS approach charts are titled "GLS RWY xx" (GBAS Landing System).
+The VDB transmitter broadcasts the GBAS differentially corrected spatial data throughout the GBAS coverage volume to avionics in GBAS-equipped aircraft.
+The GBAS ground reference receivers independently measure GPS satellite pseudo-range and carrier phase and generate differential carrier-smoothed-code corrections that are eventually broadcast to the user via a 31.5 kbps VHF data broadcast (in the 108 - 118 MHz band) that also includes safety and approach geometry information.

-The navigation guidance on terminal segments for the aircraft to transition into a GBAS precision approach final (or missed approach) may be provided by either RNAV or ground-based systems (e.g., VOR).
+Portions of the GLS approach prior to and after the final approach segment will be based on Area Navigation (RNAV) or Required Navigation Performance (RNP).
 Use of the appropriate chapter(s) in this order is required for flight inspection of procedural segments for obstructions, procedural design, navigation guidance, and RNAV coding.
 This chapter provides inspection guidance and tolerances for any system meeting ICAO GBAS minimum standards.

 2. Preflight Requirements.
-The Flight Inspector must prepare for the flight inspection in accordance with this order.
+The flight inspector must prepare for the flight inspection in accordance with this order.
 For each GBAS to be evaluated, the inspector must determine the type and number of approach procedures to be supported and if approach procedures to parallel runway groups will be provided.
 En route and terminal procedural segments transitioning into the GBAS final may require inspection of ground facilities or Area Navigation (RNAV) segments.
 Refer to the appropriate chapters of this order for requirements and tolerances.

-Due to the criticality of data, the inspector must ensure that all required data is based upon the same reference datum (NAD83/ NAVD88, ITRF00/ WGS84, etc.).
+Due to the criticality of data, it should all be based upon the same reference datum (NAD83/NAVD88, ITRF00/WGS84, etc.).
 This includes the facility data sheet, proposed approach procedures, FAS Data, GBAS facility reference point (as defined on the facility data sheet and broadcast in the Type 2 message), differential GPS (if used), the runway coordinates, and elevations.

-Prior to mission departure, confirm Flight Inspection System (FIS) access to each individual procedural FAS data binary file and verify the cyclic redundancy check (CRC) remainder matches the FAA Form 8260-10 data (or equivalent).
+Prior to mission departure, confirm AFIS access to each individual procedural FAS data binary file and verify the cyclic redundancy check (CRC) remainder matches the FAA Form 8260-10 data (or equivalent).
 This ensures no errors occurred during data transfer (data file integrity).
 Any corruption of data during transfer must be resolved prior to conducting the inspection.